 This is a course that emphasizes the importance of global location and topography on the people who inhabit the various continents and regions of the earth.
 Students will be involved in projects designed to make them familiar with their planet and aware of its many features and how those features influence human lives.
-Offered every other year.
+Offered as needed.